Giminosk/Foreground-removal/README.md

 # PUT-CV-foreground-removal

-Algorithm based on Maximum Likelihood Estimation with some own methods to fill gaps
+Algorithm contains:
+- Objects segmentation by image comparison
+- Maximum Likelihood Estimation (probability for each pixel)
+- Use pixels from all images with a probability higher than the threshold
+- Fill empty pixels with created 'color collection'
+- Fill empty pixels with the average of neighborhood